music dictionary : As - As

 Asservatenkammer(German f.) room where court exhibits are kept

-asservir(French) enslave
+asservir(French) to enslave

 Assessment(English, German n.) the process of gathering and judging evidence in order to decide whether a person has achieved a standard or objective